moates695/gym_tracker_server/README.md

 - muscle group octagon thing for different measures
 - verified users
     - just use other apps that have them verified (insta etc)
+- determine ordering for events from frontend to backend
+- determine where volume ratio is applied for incoming / outgoing
+- determine how to calculate body weight exercises
+    - on save should reflect the body weight lifted by user at that time

 ## Assumptions